Kirk Stackle

 Kirk Alexander Stackle (born April 16, 1968) is an American former competition swimmer who participated in the 1988 Summer Olympics in Seoul, South Korea.
 Stackle competed in the preliminary heats of the men's 200-meter breaststroke, finishing with the nineteenth-best time overall (2:19.47).
 His wife, Alecha Stackle, played tennis at the University of Texas at Austin.
-Their daughter, Avery Stackle, now swims for the University of Denver.
+Their daughter, Avery Stackle, swam for the University of Denver and now is in the legal psychology PhD program at FIU.